Check out our online catalog to find our physical collection of books, audiobooks, DVDs, and more. A library card is

 Need help using the catalog?
 Check out our step-by-step written guides on: how to log into your account; how to look up an item on the catalog; how to put an item on hold; and how to check your history of check outs.
 We also have a video guide showing you how to log on, look up items in the catalog, put an item on hold, and check your own history of check outs.

 The "New" Shelf - If you'd like to see the latest additions to the library from the comfort of home, you can click on this link here (or specifically you can look at adult-only content, YA-only content, and Juvenile-only content) and put a hold on items you want.
 It includes all books/audiobooks with copyright dates 2020-2022 with the newest items that have been added to the collection at the top.
 (Donated items added to the collection with older copyright dates will not show up in this search.)
 We also have a link that just shows you recent DVDs added to the collection and recent audiobooks added to the collection, no copyright date restrictions.

 If you need help, please contact your local branch and we will be happy to walk you through searching our catalog or putting items on hold.

 Download e-books and e-audiobooks onto your laptop or portable device.
 You can also access our e-magazine collection - formerly known as RBDigital/Zinio - through this site.
-(Libby is just another app to access Overdrive, which hosts our collection.)
+(Libby is the app used to access Overdrive, which hosts our collection.)